pschool-in/curriculum/content/grammar/new-topics/adverbs-5.md

 #### Classify (label)

-Identify if these words are adverb of frequency or not. (title)
+Identify if these words are adverbs of frequency or not. (title)
 ```
 Yes:
 Rarely, Weekly, Usually, Monthly